MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/dynamic-programming.md

 ## Properties of a Dynamic Programing Problem

-When a given problem possesses the following properties, we should consider employing this pattern.
+When a given problem possesses the following properties, we should consider using this pattern.

-1. **The answer is trivial for a subset of inputs**
+1. **The answer is known for a subset of inputs**

-This property applies to a lot of problems.
-Not all inputs for a given problem are equivalent.
-Some are trivial and others are very difficult.
-In such a case, we should consider the plausibility of a dynamic cache.
+If the answer is trivial for a known subset of inputs, a few questions should be asked:

 > Given a cache with answers for input set [x:z], can we determine the answer for input `x1`?

+If so, this is a signal that a dynamic cache may be a sound answer to our problem.

-2. **The solution is determined in terms of itself**
+2. **The solution is expressed in terms of itself**

-This property requires more than just a function calling itself.
-It requires that the answer to the problem is be expressible as the answer to the same problem with different inputs.
+This property requires that the answer to the problem is defined as the answer to the same problem with different inputs.

 Two of the most common examples of this algorithmic pattern, [the fibonacci sequence](https://leetcode.com/problems/fibonacci-number/description/) and [climbing stairs](https://leetcode.com/problems/climbing-stairs/description/), are perfect illustrations of both of these properties.